 Durojaiye, T.; Hayes, J.; Goudy, A. Potassium, rubidium and cesium hydrides as dehydrogenation catalysts for the lithium amide/magnesium hydride system.
 Int.
 J. Hydrogen Energy.
 2015, 40 (5), 2266-2273.

 In contact with water releases flammable gases which may ignite spontaneously.
+May be fatal if swallowed and enters airways.
 Causes severe skin burns and eye damage.
-Causes serious eye damage.
-May be fatal if swallowed and enters airways.
+May cause respiratory irritation.